Safeguarding Policy

 includes undertaking interviews and appropriate checks through the Disclosure and Barring

-Service (DBS) where staff may be working with children, young people and vulnerable adults.
+Service (DBS) where staff may be working with children, young people and vulnerable adults. - All recruitment materials will include reference to the WMCA’s commitment to safeguarding

-• Under the Safeguarding Vulnerable Groups Act 2006, employers and employment businesses
+and promoting the wellbeing of young people and vulnerable adults. - Under the Safeguarding Vulnerable Groups Act 2006, employers and employment businesses

 and agencies are under a duty to pass information about certain individuals to the DBS.
 The